Buying a home

-Whether you're looking to save money for a home loan deposit, or just want to make sure you've got all your bases covered - we've put together a comprehensive list of all the things (especially the boring, recurring but expensive things) you should review when it comes to your finances.
-Because quitting coffee and avocado toast just isn’t gonna cut it.
+Whether you're looking to save money for a home deposit, or just want to have your bases covered - we've put together a comprehensive list of things you should review when it comes to your finances.

 So, where to start?
 Some people thrive on goal setting because they like to know what they’re aiming for before forging ahead.
 If this is you, go ahead and put some parameters around a SMART goal (a goal that is Specific, Measurable, Achievable, Realistic and Timely), for example: I want to save up for a house deposit (20%) for a property valued at $500,000 within 3 years.